prvdmwrong/prvdmwrong/docs/reference/core/providers/use.md

 ## Returns `#!lua : T`

 The used provider.
-In reality, this returns a *shadow* of the provider, which will be injected during ignition.
+In reality, this returns a *shadow* of the provider, which will be injected during startup.

 ---